IMPACT INVESTING IS PROFITABLE

 A values-based company with vision beyond profit to serve the people around them may inspire their customers to become missionaries for their ideas.
 Companies with vision may inspire their employees to change from task-oriented workers to passionate warriors for the companies purpose.

-Faith-based and values-based ventures may have a higher probability of success, but they still need to face the odds of failure, which is what our next post is about.
+Values-based ventures may have a higher probability of success, but they still need to face the odds of failure, which is what our next post is about.